-The warrants entitle the holder to subscribe to the Company's ordinary shares at an exercise price of DKK 2 for each share.
-Warrants issued in 2018 and prior years originally entitled the holder to acquire shares at an exercise price of DKK 1.
-In connection with issuance of bonus shares to existing shareholders following a change of the entity's legal form into a public limited company in April 2019, the warrants, in accordance with customary adjustment clauses of the warrant agreements, were amended to provide the holder with the right to subscribe shares at an exercise price of DKK 2.
+The warrants entitle the holder to subscribe to the Company's ordinary shares at an exercise price of DKK 1 for each share.
+In connection with issuance of bonus shares to existing shareholders following a change of the entity's legal form into a public limited company in April 2019, the warrants, in accordance with customary adjustment clauses of the warrant agreements, were amended to provide the holder with the right to subscribe shares at an exercise price of DKK 1.